tomergof/FlowersTaskTransfer/README.md

 # FlowersTaskTransfer 🌷
-Applying task transfer learning while using a pre-trained neural network (ResNet50V2).
+Implementing a task transfer learning while using a pre-trained neural network (ResNet50V2).

 ## Part A - Task Transfer 🚍
 ResNet50V2 was originally used for identifying between 1000 different classes.
 I changed the output layer to a single neuron, so it can be used for a binary classification - decide whether the picture is flower or not.